syncfusion-content/wpf-docs/wpf/DoubleTextBox/Overview.md

 # Overview

-The `DoubleTextBox` control restricts text box input to only double values with support for data binding, Watermark, Null Value, Blendability, and Culture support.
-It provides many customization options to enhance its appearance and to suit an applications.
+The [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) control restricts input to double values with support for data binding, watermark, null value and support for culture.
+It provides various customization options to improve its appearance and suit an applications.

 ## Features